mekorhabracha/mekorhabracha.github.io/_posts/Desk/2016-01-29-rabbi-belsky-ztl.md

 #   If applicable, copy here the link to the external article that the post
 #   refers to.

-link:       ""
+link:

 # AUTHOR
 #   inthenews: Author of the piece, between quotation marks.
 #   bulletinboard or rabbisdesk: Leave blank.

-author:     ""
+author:

 # MEDIA
 #   inthenews or rabbisdesk: The medium where the article was cross-posted
 #       or posted originally.
 Example: "Kveller" or "Jewish Exponent".
 #   bulletinboard: Leave blank.

-media:      ""
+media:

 # META
 #   inthenews: Explain why a piece is important.
 Example: 'article by
 #       Sharrona Pearl, member of Mekor Habracha'.
 #   bulletinboard or rabbisdesk: Leave blank.

-meta:       ""
+meta:

 # EXPIRES_ON
-#   bulletinboard: After this date (format: YYYY-MM-DD) the announcement
+#   All sections: After this date (format: YYYY-MM-DD) the announcement
 #       will not be shown.
 Example: December 1 2010 is "2010-12-01".
 #       Note: If no date is specified, bulletin board posts will expire
 #       after 30 days.
+Same for Rabbi's Desk and In the News items that
-#   inthenews or rabbisdesk: Leave blank.
+#       that are brought to the front page.

-expires_on: ""
+expires_on:

 # FRONTPAGE
 #   bulletinboard: Set to true if the announcement should appear in the front, main page